Not Guilty, Means Everything

 Can You Prevent the DMV from Suspending Your License After an OWI?

-Yes, you can.
-But only if you take the right steps in time.
-Requesting the hearing within 10 days stops the automatic suspension or revocation from taking effect.
+Sometimes you can.
+But only if you take the correct steps within the deadlines.
+Requesting the administrative hearing within 10 days stops the automatic suspension or revocation from taking effect until a hearing can be held.

-An experienced OWI defense attorney will use the hearing to look for errors in the stop, testing, or arrest process.
+An experienced OWI defense attorney will use the hearing to argue for reasons your license should not be administratively suspended or revoked.
 Even if the hearing doesn't result in a win, your attorney may be able to help you qualify for an occupational license so you can continue driving for work, school, or medical appointments.
 Every bit of time and flexibility helps.

 What Is the Difference Between Suspension and Revocation?